 When looking into batteries, it’s important to first determine what it is you’re trying to achieve.
 If offsetting your utility bill is your goal, rather than just providing emergency backup, you’ll probably need to purchase multiple batteries.
 Incentives also make a big difference, but they’re only available for a limited time.
 In Arizona, we currently have two.

-a.
 The 26% Federal Tax Credit (ITC) can be applied to any battery setup to charge from solar panels.
-The 26% ITC is only available through the year 2020.
-In 2021, the incentive drops to 22% before ending permanently for homeowners in 2022.
+The 26% ITC is only available through the year 2022.
+In 2023, the incentive drops to 22% before ending permanently for homeowners in 2024.

 A certified battery installer will be able to analyze your home and energy usage to determine if a battery makes sense for you.
 With incentives available only for a limited time, now is a good time to reach out for a custom quote.